 VA Requirements for Health Care

-In order to be eligible, you must have served in active military, naval, or air service.
+In order to be eligible for veterans healthcare, you must have served in active military, naval, or air service.
 Dishonorable discharge does not qualify, but any other separation does.

 Application requirements include: